 Christianity in Vasai : 'Longer History ; Higher Ancestry'

-The first Church of the Latin Rite was established in Vasai Fort in 1536 when the Fort was erected in Vasai.
-The following year the Franciscans put up a magnificent Church in the neighbourhood dedicated to St. Anthony of Padua.
-In 1549, the Jesuits put up a Church of the Holy Name of Jesus in the same area.
-Christianity sprang up in Vasai and the Churches emerged one after the other along the western coast of Konkan in Vasai.
+The first Church of the Latin Rite was established in Vasai Fort under the title of ‘Nossa Senhora da Vida’ in 1536, when the Citadel in the Fort was erected in Vasai.
+The following year, the Franciscans put up a magnificent Church in the neighbourhood dedicated to St. Anthony of Padua.
+In 1549, the Jesuits put up a church in honour of the Holy Name of Jesus in the same area.
+The Dominicans put up a church dedicated to Blessed Gonsalvo in 1583 and the Augustinians put up a church under the title of ‘Nossa Senhora da Annunciada’ in 1595.
+With the untiring efforts of the zealous missionaries of these four Congregations, Christianity spread in Vasai and the parishes with their churches emerged one after the other along the western coast of North Konkan.

-Today, trying to implement the resolutions passed at the said Synod, the diocese is making rapid progress both qualitatively and quantitatively.
-A Mission Congress held in 2000 made this missionary diocese re-committed to its cause, which the supreme Pontiff has placed on the shoulders of the hierarchy, the clergy, the religious and the faithful.
-It goes without saying that receiving inspiration from the all embracing zeal of St. Francis Xavier in this land and the blood shed by their countryman St. Gonsalo Garcia in a distant country, the 1,30,000 strong Catholics of this local Church will rise to the occasion in fulfilling the desires of the Universal Church.
+Today, trying to implement the resolutions passed at the said Diocesan Synod, the diocese is making rapid progress both quantitatively and qualitatively.
+The Mission Congress made this missionary diocese re-committed to its cause, which the supreme Pontiff has placed on the shoulders of the hierarchy, the clergy, the religious and the faithful.
+It goes without saying that receiving inspiration from the all-embracing zeal brought to these shores by St. Francis Xavier, and the blood, shed by St. Gonsalo Garcia, the son of the soil, in a distant country of Japan, the 1,30,000 strong Catholics of this local Church will rise to the occasion in fulfilling the desires of the Universal Church.